 PPI Opens its Doors

-With just three employees, Precision Preparation, Inc. officially opens.
+With just three employees, Cal Wells officially opens Precision Preparation, Inc. (PPI).
 Focused on building formula desert race trucks and cars, PPI takes part in the SCORE desert racing series, the National Off-Road Racing Association (NORRA), and the High Desert Racing Association (HDRA).
-Over the next four years, PPI would run customer trucks for GM Truck and Bus, as well as Chevrolet in the SCORE desert racing series, kicking off a twenty-five year run of motorsports success.
+Over the next four years, PPI would run customer trucks for GM Truck and Bus, as well as Chevrolet in the SCORE desert racing series, kicking off a twenty-five-year run of motorsports success.